amolsingh07/Support-Ticket-System/README.md

-# 🧾 Support Ticket System — Tech Intern Assessment

-## 📌 Project Summary
+# 📌 Project Summary

-This project is a full-stack **Support Ticket System** built from scratch.
+I built a full-stack **AI-powered Support Ticket System** from scratch to simulate a real-world internal tool used by support teams.

-It allows users to:
+The system allows users to:

 * Submit support tickets
-* Automatically categorize tickets using AI
+* Get automatic AI-based categorization
 * Track ticket status
-* Filter/search tickets
+* Filter and search tickets
-* View system analytics
+* View analytics dashboard
-* Manage tickets (resolve, close, delete)
+* Manage ticket lifecycle (resolve, close, delete)

-The entire system runs using **Docker** with one command.
+The entire application is containerized with **Docker**, so it can be run locally with a single command.

-Even someone non-technical can run the system by following the steps below.
+This project focuses on production-style architecture, not just UI.

 ---

-# 🎯 Goal of the Assignment
+# 🎯 Project Goal

-The objective was to build a real-world production-style system that includes:
+My goal was to design and implement a realistic production-style system that includes:

 * Backend API
 * Frontend UI
-* AI (LLM) integration
+* LLM integration
-* Database
+* Database design
-* Docker containerization
+* Dockerized deployment

-This simulates how real companies build internal tools.
+The idea was to simulate how real companies build internal tools and ensure the project demonstrates backend depth, system design, and integration skills.

 ---

-# 🧠 How the System Works (Simple Explanation)
+# 🧠 How the System Works

-Imagine a customer support system.
+The flow is similar to a real customer support platform:

-1. User writes a problem
+1. User submits a problem description
-2. AI reads the description
+2. AI reads the text
 3. AI suggests:

-   * Category (technical, billing, etc.)
+   * Category (billing, technical, etc.)
-   * Priority (low, high, critical)
+   * Priority (low → critical)
-4. User can accept or change suggestions
+4. User can accept or override suggestions
-5. Ticket is saved
+5. Ticket is stored in the database
-6. Team can update status
+6. Support team updates status
-7. Dashboard shows stats
+7. Dashboard updates automatically

-Everything updates live without refreshing the page.
+The UI updates in real time without page refresh.

 ---

-# 🏗️ Tech Stack Used
+# 🏗️ Tech Stack

 ## Backend

 * Django
 * Django REST Framework
-* PostgreSQL database
+* PostgreSQL

-Why Django?
+**Why Django**

 * Fast API development
 * Built-in admin panel
-* Strong database support
+* Strong ORM and validation
+* Production-ready structure

 ---